 When it comes to SUPs, the only way to make them significantly higher capacity is to make them bigger.
 The weight that a paddleboard can hold is dictated by the amount of water it displaces and, you guessed it, bigger boards displace more water.

-No matter what length or width you choose, it is much easier to find a high capacity paddleboard that is inflatable.
+No matter what length or width you choose, it is much easier to find a high-capacity paddleboard that is inflatable.
 Epoxy or foam boards are limited in thickness and typically don’t have a weight capacity of over 250lbs.
-Inflatable boards, on the other hand, are extremely buoyant and can be found up to 8″ thick which mimics that hard feel of an epoxy board (although without the quick gliding characteristics).
+Inflatable boards, on the other hand, are extremely buoyant and can be found up to 8″ thick.
+At that thickness, they are rigid enough that they almost perfectly mimic the hard feel of an epoxy board (although without all of the quick gliding characteristics).

-What Size/Length of SUP is best for Heavy People?
+What Size/Length of Stand-Up Paddle Board is Best for Big Guys?

 If you are new to paddle boarding and want to increase the volume (capacity) then I would suggest getting a longer board than average as well as thicker.
 Short boards tend to be designed for racing and, while they’re more maneuverable, they tend to be less stand and more difficult for beginners to use.
 A length of 12-14′ will be sufficient for most heavy people although the really high capacity boards (often meant for multiple people) are up to 15′ in length.